 The most recent updates to this page will be shown in green script.

-We are now going to be fully open on June 1.
-This will include our public shower which will be available on a “user beware” basis.
 Our RV bathroom building has a single shower, so we wont have to worry about social distancing, but we can’t possibly clean between uses; be advised that this is a high touch area and the user needs to ensure their own safety and sanitation.
 Like BC Parks, we must insist that guests come equipped with their own personal sanitizing kits to be used in high traffic areas (hand sanitizer, wipes etc).
 This season, we will maintain a closure of our tenting sites, we won’t be accepting any tenting reservations, unless they are attached to an RV with bathroom that the tenters can use.
-We will not be opening our public bathrooms at all, due to insurance issues related to Covid 19 concerns.
+We will not be opening our public bathrooms.
 Our 3 studio cabins that rely on one of our bathroom buildings will have exclusive use of the Cabin bathroom/shower building.
-The building features 2 bathrooms, 2 sinks and a shower area.
-A limit of 2 people at a time has been instituted to insure social distancing, and as expected, it is a user beware area, with lots of signage to remind users that they are in control of their own sanitation in a community bathroom.
+The building features 3 bathrooms, 3 sinks and a shower area, each small cabin will have a key to their own toilet room.
+You are responsible to ensure this door remains locked, to stop anyone else from potentially using it.
+Each toilet and sink has a Cabin # assigned to it and this is for that Cabin to use exclusively.
+We will only be cleaning these areas before and after cabins leave.
+A limit of 2 people at a time permitted in the common area has been instituted to insure social distancing, and as expected, it is a user beware area, with lots of signage to remind users that they are in control of their own sanitation in a community bathroom.
 In accordance of advised BCDC guidelines we ask that all toilets be flushed with the toilet lid down, in order to prevent the plume of water mist in the air.

 We also ask that anyone coming to stay with us do as much shopping as possible at your local stores in preparation for your stay .
 One of the biggest fears expressed by our neighbours is that the shelves of our small local retailer will be emptied by an influx of outsiders, and of course, if you are sick, stay home!